cockroachdb/docs/v21.2/ui-overload-dashboard.md

 toc: true
 ---

 <span class="version-tag">New in v21.2:</span> The **Overload dashboard** lets you monitor the performance of the parts of your cluster relevant to the cluster's [admission control system](architecture/admission-control.html).
-This includes CPU usage, the runnable goroutines waiting per CPU, the files and subfiles in memory, and the performance of admission control system when it is enabled.
+This includes CPU usage, the runnable goroutines waiting per CPU, the health of the persistent stores, and the performance of admission control system when it is enabled.

 To view this dashboard, [access the DB Console](ui-overview.html#db-console-access), click **Metrics** in the left-hand navigation, and select **Dashboard** > **Overload**.